zeroluck/docs/sources/reference/oxd/index.md

 ### Check status of RPT

 This command checks the status of a Requesting Party Token (RPT).
+In return the reponse contains information about the state of the RPT token -- whether it is active or not --, as well as the date it was issued, and the date it will expire.
+Furthermore, a list of referenced permissions is added.

 * Request: